 FINGER LAKES REDS—cabernet franc and pinot noir, in particular—are increasingly a presence at New York restaurants and bistros, prized for their versatility, their affordable prices and their facility with dishes that work well with their pliancy and immediacy.
 At The Spotted Pig in the West Village, sommelier Scott Baker pairs Eminence Road’s franc-and-merlot blend, Cuvée Acidalia, with a variety of dishes.
 “The Acidalia presents its spicy and minty qualities in an integrated way,” says Baker.
 “The fruit is juicy, and the tannins ripe and agreeable.”
 In a break with convention, he likes to recommend it with fish—right now, the grilled trout with turnips, butter and lemon.
 “The char from the grill really agrees with the wine,” he says.
 “The turnips bring out its savory qualities and the trout its sweetness.
 The fish comes from the Catskills, too, not far from the winery.”

-This article first appeared in W&S April 2016.
+This story was featured in W&S April 2016.